parsaeisa/Notes/security.md

 * alpine:3.16 has no vulnerabilities , but other version do .

+### integer overflow
+One of the places that integer overflow occures is when you cast a variable to a variable with bigger type.
+For example an uint8 to int32.

+Integer overflow which can cause bugs and damages.

+> This is very common when we use grpc.
+In grpc the smallest variable type is int32 but a variable can be int8 for example and we have to cast it

 ## To Search about

 This is an error message from a container scanner script :